lordpiki/Obsidian-Online/README.md

 3. Set up environment variables (refer to `.env.example`)
 4. Run the development server: `npm run dev`

-## Contribution Guidelines

-We welcome contributions to Obsidian-Online!
-If you'd like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## Roadmap

 - [ ] Basic note creation and editing functionality